CppMicroServices/rfcs/text/0000-Declarative-Services-GetBundleContext.md

 ## Motivation

-As Declarative Services is a layer on top of the Core Framework, developers most likely would not expect features of the CF like `GetBundleContext` to stop working when using DS.
+As Declarative Services is a layer on top of the Core Framework (CF), developers most likely would not expect features of the CF like `GetBundleContext` to stop working when using DS.
 This issue also does not always occur, and is not noted in the documentation.
 From a bundle developer's perspective, this is a bug in CppMicroServices.

 ## Detailed design